 You may put on weight.
-You should be able to control this with diet and exercise, but it is often a struggle to keep weight down when you are having hormone treatment.
+You may be able to control this with diet and exercise but it is often a struggle to keep weight down when you are having hormone treatment.
 There is information about weight and muscle changes in our hormone symptoms section.

 Some men feel that their memory gets worse when they have been having hormone treatment for a while.
-This will not improve while you are taking the hormone treatment, but there are ways to make life easier, such as making lists so you don't forget things.
+This won't improve while you are taking the hormone treatment.
+But there are ways to make life easier, such as making lists so you don't forget things.
 It is natural to feel cheated and upset if you have this particular side effect.
-Talk to your doctor or specialist nurse if you feel this is having a significant effect on your life.
+Talk to your doctor or specialist nurse if you feel that memory changes are having a significant effect on your life.
 There is information about memory changes and hormones in our hormone symptoms section.

 Men taking hormone therapy for prostate cancer are at risk of bone thinning (osteoporosis).
-There is evidence that the risk of problems, such as bone fractures, is slightly higher for men having long term treatment to block testosterone (for example, Zoladex).
+The risk of problems, such as bone fractures, is slightly higher for men having long term treatment to block testosterone (for example, Zoladex).
 Your specialist may ask you to have tests such as a DEXA scan to measure your bone mineral density.
 The scan can show if your bones have become weaker and may be at increased risk of fracture.

 We have detailed information about osteoporosis risk and treatment.
 Your doctor may suggest taking vitamin D and calcium to help lower your risk of problems from osteoporosis.
 Other advice is to stop smoking, reduce the amount of alcohol you drink, and take regular weight bearing exercise, such as walking.